Our recommendations are made independently. We may receive commissions from purchases made via our links.

 Here, we take a close look at the details that make up these machines, both outside and inside.

-We consider the build quality assessment to be worth 40% of the Design score.
+We allocate Build Quality assessment 40% of the Design score.

 2. Motor (30%)

-To evaluate motors, we focus on the speeds they deliver.
+To evaluate motors, we concentrate on the speeds they deliver as it affects the chance of jamming.
 Speed is measured in revolutions per minute (RPM), and the higher the RPM, the less likely the chamber is to jam.

 We used a laser tachometer to capture the velocity of the flywheel inside the chamber.
-Starting off, we run each machine for 30 seconds so the motor warms up.
+For preparation, we run each machine for 30 seconds to warm it up.
 Then, each one is measured a total of five times continuously (when they’re not processing anything) before we average out the results.

 Another factor in our motor evaluation is heat.
-All garbage disposals have fail-safe mechanisms in the form of circuit breakers that trip when their motors overheat.
-So, it is a real problem if motors generate heat too quickly and cut the power frequently.
-Not to mention that too much heat can damage internal components.
+All garbage disposals have fail-safe mechanisms in the form of circuit breakers, triggering when their motors overheat.
+So, it is a real problem if motors run hot too quickly and overheat too frequently.
+Not to mention that too much heat can damage internal seals.

-Our team allocates 30% of the Design score to the Motor.
+Our team allocates 30% of the Design score to Motor Quality.

 3. Grind Chamber (30%)

-By any measure, the grinding chamber and the components inside play a pivotal role in how well food waste disposers pulverize garbage.
+By any measure, the grinding chamber and its components play a critical role in how well food waste disposers pulverize garbage.

-Surprisingly, close inspection reveals that many of these machines share nearly identical grind assemblies (and motors, for that matter), despite coming from different brands.
+Surprisingly, close inspection reveals that many of these machines share nearly identical grind assemblies and motors, despite being from different brands.
 This partly explains the similarities in the performance data we collected.

-We also consider the durability of the internal parts.
-A garbage disposal made of strong and corrosion-resistant materials — stainless steel, for example — will last longer.
-Not only that, but tough materials can endure more force and stay sharp for longer.
+For assessment, we also consider the durability of internal parts.
+A grinding assembly made of strong and corrosion-resistant stainless steel will last and stay sharp for longer than galvanized steel, which has weaker properties.

 Usability (15%)

-In the grand scheme of things, there are aspects that may alter users’ experience with these machines other than design quality and performance.
+In the grand scheme of things, there are aspects of garbage disposals that may alter users’ experience other than the quality of their design and grinding performance.

 1. Installation (30%)